gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 Use `cluster_ip_addresses.sh` to check that the cluster scaleup has completed, and that your new cluster has the required number of nodes.

 The new cluster has been automatically enabled with passwordless ssh access from your source cluster nodes, for the dbadmin user.
-This is not just a convenience, but a pre-requisite for the HP Vertica copycluster task.
+This is not just a convenience, but a pre-requisite for the next task.

 You are now ready to clone your local database to the new cluster.

-## Cloning the database
+## Task 2: Clone the Database

-Run the `copyCluster.sh` script from the autoscale directory where you configured the new target cluster.
+To clone your database, run the `copyCluster.sh` script from the autoscale directory where you configured the new target cluster.
 This script is now included with the [HP Vertica AWS Auto Scaling](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) open source package.

 You can rerun the `copyCluster.sh` script at any time to efficiently resynchronize your database - only the changed data files will be transferred.
 Be aware that the target database will be unavailable during the copy process, so if you are using it for production then you should schedule the copies during maintenance windows.

+## Under the Hood

 The `copyCluster.sh` script uses HP Vertica's [copycluster](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/BackupRestore/CopyingTheDatabaseToAnotherCluster.htm?Highlight=copycluster) tool to transfer Vertica database files from the source cluster nodes to the target cluster nodes, using the rsync protocol.
 These files are highly compressed, and each time the tool is run it will incrementally copy only files that have been created since the previous time it was run, so the process is very efficient.